alokpatra/aws-cloudwatch/README.md

 - Sets the cron in root user

 # Pre-requisite installations done on the instances / servers
-The following packages are installed by the playbooks as per the OS flavour.
+The following packages are installed by the playbooks as per the distribution.

 For Amazon Linux and Amazon Linux 2